 Recognition is a key element of employee productivity management.
 Employees who work hard, try new things, and treat others well deserve to be recognized.
 These accolades can be inputted into an employee management system.
 Complimenting people regularly has major positive effects that go beyond the individual.
 Not only does the person feel good for this recognition, but others will also see that hard work and decency doesn’t go unnoticed.
 While most people do good deeds altruistically, this added incentive creates a more positive atmosphere all around.
 Employees will feel that their work really does matter.

 Work isn’t always fun, but a workplace can promote fun activities both inside and outside of the office.
 Friendly competitions, group lunches, parties for milestones or holidays, and voluntary programs all contribute to establishing a stronger office culture and community.
 Employees and managers will find new ways to bond beyond office duties.
 Strengthening this work culture promotes productivity, as each staff member feels a sense of obligation to everyone else.
 In this way, the whole office becomes a team where every individual plays an important role.

 No two people are motivated by the same exact set of things.
 However, these five practices tend to increase employee productivity across the board.
 In the end, it’s all about communication, collaboration, empowerment, recognition, and culture.
 People who work in environments that promote these things will be happier, have higher self-esteem, and be more productive.

 If you’re a leader, you should focus on developing these practices.
-Leadership Resources provides materials to help leaders in every field do just that.
+At Leadership Resources, our purpose is making the impossible possible through people.
+We aim to do so by helping individuals develop patterns of success that will decrease stress levels and maximize productivity.
 Contact us here to learn more.